Dry weather expected in most parts of country

 Temperature of some major cities recorded this morning:

-Islamabad and Peshawar fifteen degree centigrade, Lahore sixteen, Karachi twenty-four, Quetta nine, Gilgit and Muzaffarabad twelve and Murree six degree centigrade.
+Islamabad and Quetta twelve degree centigrade, Lahore twenty, Karachi twenty-four, Peshawar seventeen, Gilgit eight, Murree seven and Muzaffarabad fifteen degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-thunderstorm is expected in Srinagar, Pulwama, Shopian, Leh, Anantnag and Baramulla while dry in Jammu.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Srinagar, Jammu, Pulwama, while dry, partly cloudy in Leh, Anantnag, Shopian and Baramulla.

 Temperature recorded this morning:

-Srinagar, Anantnag and Shopian eight degree centigrade, Jammu seventeen, Leh minus two, Pulwama and Baramulla seven degree centigrade.
+Srinagar, Anantnag and Shopian seven degree centigrade, Jammu fifteen, Leh minus two, Pulwama and Baramulla eight degree centigrade.